 Trends: Paid time off is generally not required by federal law.
 However, some states (such as Connecticut) and municipalities (such as New York City and Seattle) require paid sick leave for eligible employees.
 Similar legislation is spreading in other jurisdictions.

-Author: Melissa S. Burdorf, J.D., Legal Editor
+Author: Melissa S. Burdorf, JD, Legal Editor

-In-depth review of the spectrum of Indiana employment law requirements HR must follow in respect to other leaves.
+In-depth review of the spectrum of Minnesota employment law requirements HR must follow with respect to FMLA

-In-depth review of the spectrum of Kansas employment law requirements HR must follow with respect to various leaves.
+In-depth review of the spectrum of New York employment law requirements HR must follow with respect to FMLA.

-HR guidance on administering and managing employee’s time off from work.
+HR guidance on administering and managing employees' time off from work.